About College of Education Scholarships

 How to Apply

-Complete the Graduate Student Scholarship Application for 2020-2021 (NOTE: the 2020-2021 application will be available on or before February 10, 2020).
+Complete the Graduate Student Scholarship Application for 2020-2021.
 The application process includes obtaining a statement of support from a faculty member or education professional (optional for recently admitted students).
-The application deadline is in early March (exact date TBA).
+The application deadline is 12:00 Noon on March 13, 2020.

 NOTE: faculty members or education professionals may submit statements of support here.